vaibhavshiroorkar/vaibhavshiroorkar/README.md

 ## 💡 About Me

-Hey, I’m Vaibhav.
+Hey, I’m **Vaibhav**.

 I come from a systems and electronics background, where I learned to think in terms of real-world signals, constraints, and reliability.

-I transitioned into software engineering to design intelligent systems that sit on top of complex data and operate reliably at scale.
+I transitioned into software engineering to design intelligent systems that sit on top of complex data and operate [**reliably at scale**](https://github.com/vaibhavshiroorkar/ledger-core).

 ---